The Personality of the Spirit — An excerpt from “Questions and Answers, Vol. 2,” pgs. 36 - 40

 Volume I of "Questions and Answers" was published in 1911.
 It was made up from answers to questions from the Signs of the Times.
 The book contains 270 answers.
 They were gathered out of about 4,000 that had been printed.
 Many of these, in the nature of the case, were similar.
 Many were of passing interest only, and some were scarcely worthy of permanent preservation.
 So some persons will think doubtless regarding a number of the answers that were published in the book; but not all.
 Not a few were interested in all of them.
 The first edition of volume I was not exhausted before requests came for a second volume — from all parts of the field, from ministers and laymen alike— and these requests have continued up to the present.
 The response is volume 2, issued on the same plan, in the same style, with the same complete indexes.
 The answers in the first volume were all by the writer.
 In this volume appear other answers, by later editors of the Signs of the Times; and to these credit is given by initials.
 A longer article appears, on an important question, by Prof. N. J. Waldorf.
 The answers are not set forth as infallible nor exhaustive.
 Constantly increasing light from the Word of God forbids the first; and the necessity of brevity, and oftentimes pressure of time, preclude the second.
 Hundreds of questions have been considered and passed by, many of which are as worthy as those admitted.
 The design has been to make the scope of the book as general as possible.
 With all its imperfections, it is given to the public.
 The author hopes, however, that its data, its classifications, its indexes, and its suggestions to further seeking in God's great storehouse of spiritual truth, may prove of helpful worth and blessing to the Christian worker and reader.
 M. C. W.

-Following article is an excerpt taken from pages 36 to 40 of the book, pertaining to inquiry No. 28, dealing with the subject of the Personality of the Holy Spirit and the divinity of Christ. [emphasis in bold supplied through out]
+Following article is an excerpt taken from pages 36 to 40 of the book, pertaining to inquiry No. 28, dealing with the subject of the Personality of the Holy Spirit and the divinity of Christ.
+[Image of an antique telephone added and emphasis in bold supplied through out]

 28. The Personality of the Spirit